Why is my Amazon DynamoDB table being throttled?

 Read or write operations on my Amazon DynamoDB table are being throttled.

-Some of the common throttling issues that you might face are the following:
+Here are some of the common throttling issues that you might face:

 - Your DynamoDB table has adequate provisioned capacity, but most of the requests are being throttled.

-- You enabled AWS Application Auto Scaling for DynamoDB, but your DynamoDB table is being throttled.
+- You activated AWS Application Auto Scaling for DynamoDB, but your DynamoDB table is being throttled.

 - Your DynamoDB table is in on-demand capacity mode, but the table is being throttled.